ChillCreature/cyber-security-1/linux.start.md

 .whoami : This command simply tells you the user.

-.ls -la : This command tells you the information about the files and folders in your directory.
+.ls -la : This command tells you in-depth information and permissions about the files and folders in your directory.

 .unname -a : This command is abit more complex becasue it tells you the following :
 (Kernel, Kernel build date, Build number,SMP for multi core tasks, Architecture)